kurrisaimahitha/collaborative-canvas/README.md

 ## Testing and Limitations

-I tested the application by opening multiple browser tabs and performing simultaneous drawing operations to verify real-time synchronization.
-The app performs well for small to medium groups (up to 10 concurrent users) but may experience performance degradation with very large canvases or high user counts.
-Current limitations include lack of persistent storage (drawings are lost when the server restarts) and basic conflict resolution that works for simple drawing scenarios but could be enhanced for more complex collaborative workflows.
+I tested the app with multiple browser tabs and drew at the same time in each one to check real-time synchronicity.
+The app seems suitable for small to medium groups (up to 10 concurrent users), but may bog down if the canvas gets very large or there are too many users.
+Limitations at the moment are no persistent storage (drawings are lost on server restarts) and very basic conflict resolution that works for simple drawing but could be expanded for more complex collaborative work flows.

 ## Notes from the Author